bash-bastion/basalt/docs/reference/basalt_toml.md

 ### `builtinDirs`

-Array of directories that contain c source code for custom builtins.
+Array of directories that contain C source code for custom builtins.
 These files will automatically be loaded, somewhat analogous to `sourceDirs`

 ```toml
 builtinDirs = ['./builtins']